 Dr. Cooper is involved in the National Kidney Foundation both locally in the District and on a national basis.
 He is a member of the Board of Directors for the NKF of DC and a member of the NKF’s national End The Wait Task Force and Living Donor Executive Committee.
 He recently served as the chairman of the United Network of Organ Sharing’s (UNOS) Living Donor Committee and currently sits on UNOS’ Board of Directors.
 Dr. Cooper also serves on the Board of the Washington Regional Transplant Community OPO with an effort toward eliminating wastage of deceased donor organs.

-David Serur, M.D. - Secretary
+David Serur, M.D. - Treasurer

 Medical Director, Kidney Transplant Program, New York

 Presbyterian Weill Cornell

 New York, NY

 Dr. Serur came to New York Presbyterian Weill Cornell in 1991 with an interest in clinical transplantation and has been Medical Director of the kidney transplant program since 2007.
 For the past 15 years, he has been supervising the evaluations of kidney donors at Cornell, which performs 150 living donations annually.
 Research interests have included pharmaceutical industry supported studies of new transplant medications as well as investigator-initiated studies.
 Dr. Serur was one of the earliest proponents of offering kidney transplantation to HIV patients on dialysis, something that many thought was too risky but is now routinely done.